Multi-stage Speaker Extraction with Utterance and Frame-Level Reference Signals: Introduction

 Psychoacoustic studies \cite{Kuhl1991magneteffect} suggest brain circuits create perceptual attractors, or magnets, that warp the stimulus space such that it draws the sound that is closest to it.
 Human auditory attention uses the current attended acoustic stimulus to reinforce the attractor \cite{bronkhorst2015cocktail} in a continuous auditory process.
 In speaker extraction, the reference speech that is encoded as a speaker embedding can be seen as such a perceptual attractor.
 Motivated by the psychoacoustic studies, we propose a speaker extraction architecture, that reinforces the attractor for target speaker in multiple stages.

 Specifically, we take advantage of the multi-stage architecture to reuse the extracted target voice from previous stages to strengthen the attractor.
-The extracted target speech is combined with the original reference utterance to strengthen utterance-level speaker embedding as the first reference signal.
-On the other hand, the extracted speech is also utilized to capture the frame-level speaker embedding which is aligned with the mixture speech frame-by-frame.
-In this way, the extracted speech provides a second reference signal as to how and what the target speaker speaks.
-Note that the first reference signal is an utterance-level speaker embedding, which represents the overall characteristics of target speaker; the second reference signal is a sequential reference that describes the temporal dynamics of the extracted speech.
+The extracted target speech is combined with the original reference utterance to strengthen utterance-level speaker embedding.
+At the same time, the extracted speech is utilized to capture the frame-level speaker embedding which is aligned with the mixture speech frame-by-frame.
+In this way, the extracted speech provides a second reference signal.
+Note that the first reference signal is an utterance-level speaker embedding, which represents the overall characteristics of target speaker; the second reference signal is a sequential reference that describes the temporal dynamics of what exactly the target speaker speaks.
 Such information is hard to be captured directly in one single-stage.
 In addition, we propose a signal fusion strategy to combine the decoded signals in multiple scales with automatically learned weights to produce a higher-quality target speech.